Svimba/gocassa/README.md

  Commands:
          help                       Print application usage
-         info <id>                  Returns base information about object with <ID>, stored in DB fulltext <string>          Returns all records which contains <string>
+         info <id>                  Returns base information about object with <ID>, stored in DB fulltext <string>          Returns all records from all tables which contains <string>
-         check-backref <id>         Check back reference inconsistency for <id> or all ids check-all-backref all      Check back reference inconsistency for <id> or all ids
+         check-backref <id>|all     Check back reference inconsistency to <id> or all ids clear-backref <id>         Remove back references to <id> if object doesn't exist

  Flags:
   -keyspace string